How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 The Kinky Love Languages: Giving & Receiving Gifts

-However, I believe that is unfair.
-The people I’ve spoken to for whom this is a primary love language take care to point out that it’s not about the money spent or the value of the gift.
+The people I’ve spoken to for whom giving and receiving gifts is a primary love language take care to point out that it’s not about the money spent or the financial value of the gift.
 Instead, it’s about the love and affection that goes into picking out the perfect thing for your partner.

 So how can this one relate to kinky dynamics?